 I believe it is still the leading source of accurate information on this fascinating subject.

-I am now (March 2014) making an effort to produce a book containing most of the significant material.
+In March 2014 I began an effort to produce a book, or series of monographs, containing most of the significant material.

-Where there is too much to include in the book reference will be to this website.
+Where there is too much to include in the book reference would be to this website.